-- 1. prove competency in piano.
+- 1. prove competency in piano

-- 2. achieve a 300 level in voice juries.
+- 2. achieve a 300 level in voice juries

-- audition for and be available for casting in all Department of Theatre and Dance musical theatre productions.
+- audition for and be available for casting in all Department of Theatre and Dance musical theatre productions

 Lower Division (17 units required)

 Theatre 181 Basic Music Reading and Sight-Singing (1)

 Theatre 236A,B Fundamentals of Musical Theatre Performance (2,2)

 Theatre 285 Theatrical Makeup (3)

 Theatre 276 Introduction to Stagecraft (3)

 OR Theatre 277 Introduction to Costume Design (3)

 OR Theatre 288 Introduction to Scene Design (3)

 Dance 212 Ballet II (2)

 Dance 232 Jazz II (2)

 Dance 242 Tap Dance II (2)

 Upper Division (44 units required)

 Theatre 340A,B Acting III (3,3)

 Theatre 370A Fundamentals of Directing (3)

 Theatre 375 Seminar in Writing: Critical Techniques (3)

 Theatre 436A,B Musical Theatre Workshop (3,3)

-Theatre 437 Musical Theatre Practicum (3)
+Theatre 437 Musical Theatre Practicum (1,1,1)

-Theatre 475A,B, or C World Theatre (3,3)
+Theatre 475A,B or C World Theatre (3,3,3)

 Theatre 475E World Theatre (3)

 Theatre 497 Production and Performance Projects in Theatre (1,1,1,1)

 Dance 336 Dance for Musical Theatre (3,3)

 Theatre 393, 493 Individual Voice Instruction (1,1,1,1)

-Electives in the discipline of musical theatre (3 units required)
+Electives in the discipline of musical theatre (3 units required) from:

-Chosen from:

 Dance 126 Dance Improvisation (2)

 Dance 312 Ballet III (3)

 Dance 332 Jazz III (3)

 Music 184A Piano Class for Non-Music Majors (1)

 Music 365V Vocal Workshop (1)

 Theatre 437A,B Musical Theatre Practicum (3,3)

 All dance technique courses may be repeated for credit upon adviser recommendation.

+At the end of each semester of the junior year of study, a faculty committee shall evaluate each BFA candidate.
+The committee has the authority to retain, dismiss or place candidates on probation.
+To be retained in the BFA Musical Theatre program, students must juries in Voice, dance and acting.
+In addition to the juries, each student will be assessed on professionalism, collegiality and progress.

 BACHELOR OF ARTS IN DANCE

 The Bachelor of Arts in Dance is for students who desire an education in the art of dance.
 The mission of the dance program is to develop dance artists and to foster the skills, understanding and discipline that prepare them for the professional world.
-The curriculum combines practical training in technique, aesthetics, and critical training.
+The curriculum combines practical training in technique, aesthetics and critical training.
 Intensive training in Modern Dance and Ballet is complemented by improvisation, composition, dance history, kinesiology, pedagogy and performance experiences.
 The graduating student is prepared technically and creatively to work as a dance artist from the studio to the stage.
 Students entering the program must attend a placement class and an advisement session before enrolling in the major.
 It is mandatory that dance majors be assessed, evaluated and advised as to the potential for advancement in both Modern Dance and Ballet on a yearly basis.

 All degree candidates must: